oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

  In this example, the Monitor is created programmatically through the DKube SDK.

  > **Warning** The script in this section will fail if there is already a Monitor with the automatically-generated name.
 This can happen if the script is run more than once.
 Delete the Monitor name before you run this script a 2nd time.

+ > **Note** The automatic script expects that a **Production** Deployment is being used.
+This happens automatically if using the results of the Pipeline execution as described in this example.
+If another Deployment is used, ensure that it has been deployed for Production.

  - From the JupyterLab tab, navigate to folder <code>/workspace/**\<your-code-repo\>**/insurance/monitoring</code>
  - Open `modelmonitor.iypnb` <br><br>